How businesses need to capitalise on customer spending in 2021

 Riding the next wave of change

 Everyone has been talking about Fintechs for a while now.
 And in some ways they are still the future.
 If you don’t have to go and see a bank manager for a loan, if you don’t have to get out your card to pay, the path of resistance is lessened.
-For the growing number of people who want banking services faster and easier, it’s here to stay.
+For the growing number of people who want finance services faster and easier, it’s here to stay.

-If businesses can invisibly give customers bank accounts so that there is a lower path of resistance to future purchases, they will be stickier.
+If businesses can invisibly give customers credit accounts so that there is a lower path of resistance to future purchases, they will be stickier.
 And if we can offer services that move cash between parties with unprecedented ease, new business opportunities emerge.

 Purchasing habits will continue to change.
 It may soon become standard to pay through facial recognition.
 Or there could come a moment when no one uses PayPal anymore.
 PSD2 regulations made trust easier between customers and financially integrated digital businesses.
-It might not be long before PSD3 regulations enable an even greater number of businesses to bring the bank to their customers.
+It might not be long before PSD3 regulations enable an even greater number of businesses to bring the financial institutions to their customers.

 To capitalise on 2021, we need to pay attention to our audience’s attention – and create a customer journey that will keep carrying their custom to us when the moment comes.
-So while some elements of 2021 are unpredictable, it’s not unreasonable to predict that embedded banking could make the difference between those who are left behind and those who leap ahead.
+So while some elements of 2021 are unpredictable, it’s not unreasonable to predict that embedded finance could make the difference between those who are left behind and those who leap ahead.